Coronavirus digest: South Africa eases COVID isolation rules | DW | 24.12.2021

 Gregg Gonsalves, a Yale University professor of epidemiology, wrote on Twitter that Biden should have made clear a booster shot was key to protecting against the omicron variant.

-Meanwhile, United Airlines and Delta Air Lines said Friday they have canceled dozens of Christmas Eve flights, as the spreading COVID-19 Omicron variant takes a toll on its flight crews and other workers.
+On Friday, United Airlines and Delta Air Lines said they have canceled dozens of Christmas Eve flights, as the spreading COVID-19 Omicron variant takes a toll on its flight crews and other workers.

 Chicago-based United canceled 120 flights for Friday, while Atlanta-based Delta said it has canceled about 90.